fluid-music/fluid-music/docs/getting-started.md

 Re-open reaper (when Reaper opens, it will scan for new plugins, finding the newly installed Podolski plugin in the process).
 Go back to your terminal, and restart `cybr -f`, specifying `--device-out="Some Device"` if needed.
 If you do not specify a `--device-out`, `cybr` will pick one for you.

 Create a new file in the same directory that contains `beat.js`.
 Name the new file `session.js`, and copy in the contents below:

+Create download or copy [`./session.js`](https://raw.githubusercontent.com/CharlesHolbrow/fluid-music/blob/main/demo-getting-started/session.js) into the new directory adjacent to `beat.js`.
+The new `session.js` file will look like this:

 ```javascript
 const { FluidSession, plugins, techniques } = require('fluid-music')